joshbuchea/joshbuchea.com/_posts/2016-08-21-enable-xdebug-in-mamp-for-mac.md

 ## Step 3: Restart MAMP!

 1. Restart MAMP and Xdebug should be all set for whatever environment you use!
-2. Visit the page you desire to debug with `?XDEBUG_SESSION_START=atom.xdebug` appended to the URL.
+2. Visit the page you desire to debug with `?XDEBUG_SESSION_START=xdebug` appended to the URL.